pschool-in/curriculum/content/social/lifeskills-5.md

 ### Emotional balance is good to life

-1.One should try to cope up with all the emotions, because it will help in balancing and shape the personality.
+1. One should try to cope up with all the emotions, because it will help in balancing and shape the personality.
 Besides, coping up with emotions will help to increase the ability of understanding others.
 Handling emotions in a right way, help us to lead a better life.

-2.If we know our flaws in the construct of our nature, then we should try to correct ourselves.
+2. If we know our flaws in the construct of our nature, then we should try to correct ourselves.
 Moreover, we should help each other to get rid of the flaws.
 We must always think first about our friends and their good qualities.
 We should stop identifying people and friends with the negative qualities that may have.

-3.Too much of anger will lead to adverse effects on mental and physical health.
+3. Too much of anger will lead to adverse effects on mental and physical health.
 Sometimes, it also leads to violence.
 Being stubborn is a sign of ego and pride and it will lead to many problems.So, we should try to tolerate things and must not lose the temper.
 One can have desire in their life, but should not be greedy about it.

-4.Sometimes we get hurt by others, intentionally or unintentionally.
+4. Sometimes we get hurt by others, intentionally or unintentionally.
 Some people take revenge in hurting us back, which is very bad quality.
 Controlling our emotions is the important aspect in our life.
 It is best way to express the emotions in a reasonable manner.

 ## Group : Happy Vs Powerful